Introduction

 Cleaning and Normalizing

-Raw data from customer chats or internal wikis often contains "noise"—repetitive greetings, HTML boilerplate, or irrelevant tangents.
-Use tools like LSH (Locality Sensitive Hashing) to remove duplicate data.
-If a model sees the same instruction 50 times, it will overfit and start repeating itself during inference.
+Raw data from chats or wikis often has "noise".
+This means repeated words or useless bits of code.
+Use tools to find and remove twin data.
+If a model sees the same task 50 times, it will stop thinking and just repeat itself.

 The Synthetic Data Loop

-Sometimes your private dataset is too small (less than 500 rows).
-In this case, use a "Teacher Model" (like Claude 3.5 or GPT-4o) to generate synthetic variations of your data.
-This expands your dataset while maintaining the logic structure you need the model to learn.
+Sometimes your data is too small (less than 500 rows).
+In this case, use a "Teacher AI" (like GPT-4) to make new versions of your data.
+This grows your list while keeping the same logic as the original.

 [